datashaman/tongs-sass/README.md

-# tongs example plugin
+### tongs ssass plugin

-Template plugin for [Tongs](https://github.com/datashaman/tongs) static site generator.
+Render SASS files into CSS.
+A plugin for [Tongs](https://github.com/datashaman/tongs) static site generator.

-## setup

-Create a project using this repository as a template:

-    composer create-project --prefer-dist datashaman/tongs-plugin example-plugin

-Run tests:

-    cd example-plugin
-    vendor/bin/phpunit

-*nb* Remember to change the metadata in composer.json to match your preferred plugin name and class.
+For example:

+    {
+        "plugins": {
+            "sass": {
+                "outputStyle": "compressed"
+            }
+        }
+    }

+will invoke the following command:

+    node-sass --output-style=compressed $sourcePath

+for any file ending in `.sass` and `.scss`.
+The source will be removed and replaced by a file with `.css` containing the rendered stylesheet.

+Bear in mind that your `node_modules` folder will not exist in the cloud if you use a cloud-based _source_ disk.
+If your _source_ is local, no problem - use `npm` packages in the build.